Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the basics of quantum error correction, focusing mainly on qLDPC codes and their decoders.
 We begin with an overview of stabilizer codes (Sec.~\ref{sec_preliminaries_stab}), followed by a description of qLDPC codes (Sec.~\ref{sec_preliminaries_qldpc}).
 We then formulate the decoding problem for qLDPC codes and explain the belief propagation (BP) decoder along with several post-processing methods (Sec.~\ref{sec_preliminaries_decoders}).
+Note that this section and Sec.~\ref{sec_degeneracy_cutting} assume the code-capacity noise model, where errors occur only on data qubits and syndrome measurements are noiseless.
+We extend our discussion to more general noise models in Sec.~\ref{sec_beyond}.